s1Moinuddin/TextFieldWrapper/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+import TextFieldWrapper

+### implement zoom in/out
+yourTextField.zoomScale = 1.4 // some value > 1 for zoomIn effect
+// In which view you want to add transparent blur effect. yourTextField.addBlurToView = self.view

+yourTextField.addBlurToView.maxCharacter = 15

+### implement character changed event:
+yourTextField.characterChangedEvent = { [weak self] (str, num) in
+    // your implementation
+}

+### shake animation can be accessed in 3 ways
+1.
+yourTextField.shake()

+2.
+yourTextField.shake(borderColor: .red, borderWidth: 2.0)

+3.
+yourTextField.shake(borderColor: .red, borderWidth: 4, completion: {
+[weak self] in
+//your implementation
+})

+run the Example project, you will have a clean idea.

 ## Requirements
+    iOS 9
+    Swift 3

 ## Installation